-The use of the PFN stemmed from the desire to heuristically identify IP packets for loadbalancing purposes.
-It was then discovered that non-IP packets, misidentified as IP when the heuristic failed, were being badly load balanced, leading to [RFC4928].
+The use of the PFN stemmed from the desire to heuristically identify IP packets for load-balancing purposes.
+It was then discovered that non-IP packets, misidentified as IP when the heuristic failed, were being badly load balanced, leading to the scenario described in [RFC4928].
 This situation may confuse some as to the relationship between the "Post-Stack First Nibble" registry and the "IP Version Numbers" registry.
 These registries are quite different: